mhfs/devise-async/README.md

 ### Delayed job priority

-Let you specify delayed_job priority if used as a backend.
+Let you specify the delayed_job priority if used as a backend.

 Defaults to 0.

 ```ruby